SkylineCommunications/dataminer-docs-connectors/connector/doc/Miteq_NSU1.md

 ### Connections

-This connector uses a serial connection and requires the following input during element creation:

-**SNMP CONNECTION - 2.0.0.X range**:
+#### SNMP Connection (2.0.0.x range)

-This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This 2.0.0.x range of this connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 - **IP address/host**: The polling IP or URL of the destination.
 - **IP port**: The IP port of the destination.

-**SERIAL CONNECTION - 1.0.0.X range**:
+#### Serial Connection (1.0.0.x range)

-This connector uses a serial connection and requires the following input during element creation:
+The 1.0.0.x range of this connector uses a serial connection and requires the following input during element creation:

 - **IP address/host**: The polling IP of the device e.g. *10.11.12.13.*
 - **IP port**: The port of the connected device.